Climate change in New York City: Extreme Events

+Certain effects of climate change in New York City threaten the city as dangerous storms and events are soon to come.
+Increasing air, and Great Lake temperatures can create conditions that favor the formation of stronger storms such as hurricanes, tropical storms, lake effect storms, and nor'easters.
+New York State is projected to have a higher frequency of late-summer, short-term droughts.
+Droughts can impact agricultural output and lead to reduce water availability, diminish water quality, and wildfires due to dry conditions.
+Other extreme events such as wildfires can produce particulate air pollution that can travel to other locations and pose a hazard to human health, as seen during June 2023 when smoke from the Canadian wildfires reached NY.

 In media

 New York 2140 is a 2017 climate fiction novel set in New York City by American science fiction author Kim Stanley Robinson.
 The 1973 science fiction movie Soylent Green, starring Charlton Heston, takes place in a climate-ravaged New York City in a now-alternate 2022.
 New York is depicted as over capacity with 40,000,000 citizens in cramped, sweltering conditions day and night, while the few wealthy residence live with air conditioning and spacious apartments.
 The effects of climate change are omnipresent throughout the film as characters are almost always drenched in sweat.
 The long term effects of climate change are crucial to the film’s gradual revelation that the miracle food of Soylent Green, which had been claimed by the Soylent Corporation to be made of phytoplankton, is instead made out of human remains, as runaway global warming has begun to kill off the remnants of life in the ocean.